Macrometacorp/docs/docs/sdks/index.md

 print("Accessible Streams of a db: ", client.list_accessible_streams(keyid, '_system'))

-# Set Accesslevels for an API Key
+# Set access levels for an API key

 # Create a new collection if it does not exist
 if client.has_collection('testCollection'):